 Trail Type: Bushwhack

-This page linked below shows the weather at Friday’s summit for the next six days.
+The page URL below shows the weather at Friday’s summit for the next six days.

 Friday mountain gives a lot of people a lot of trouble.
 The hike up its eastern ridge is tiring.
 The terrain is tricky.
 There are lots of places to get turned around.
 The summit woods are extremely thick — and the canister is nowhere near the summit.

-For a first visit, the two best options are either to go with someone who can show you the landmarks, or to join one of the wonderful Catskill 3500 Club Group Hikes.
+For a first visit, your two best options are either to go with someone who can show you the landmarks, or to join one of the wonderful Catskill 3500 Club Group Hikes.

 There are two main approaches to climbing Friday (and/or Balsam Cap).